-Circular 2/2015
+Circular 4/2018 (Replacing 2/2015)

-Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) of property, plant and equipment and is recognised in profit or loss.
+Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IAS 41 Agriculture • All re-measurements in terms of the standard. Х • Included re-measurement (i) as defined.
+(Note: As separate disclosure is not required of the fair value measurement changes of the agricultural platform, the full amount is included in headline earnings.)
+IFRIC 1 $\Delta$ Changes in Existing Decommissioning, Restoration and Similar Liabilities • Reduction in the decommissioning, restoration, or similar liability that exceeds the carrying amount of an item of property, plant and equipment and is recognised in profit or loss. Х • Included re-measurement (i) as defined.
 IFRIC 17 Distributions of non-cash assets to owners The effect of such a distribution is the same as a disposal of the underlying.
 The headline earnings treatment therefore follows the same treatment as if there were a disposal.
-IFRIC 18 Transfers of Assets from Customers The recognition of property, plant and equipment as a result of a transfer from the customer would either result in revenue immediately or over a period of time.
-Therefore the same treatment as under IAS 18 should be followed. Х • Included re-measurement (i) is defined.
-SIC 25A Income Taxes - Changes in the Tax Status of an Entity or its Shareholders Current and deferred tax consequences arising from a change in the tax status included in profit or loss. Х • Included re-measurement (i) as defined.
+SIC 25Δ Income Taxes - Changes in the Tax Status of an Entity or its Shareholders • Current and deferred tax consequences arising from a change in the tax status included in profit or loss. Х • Included re-measurement (i) as defined.
 Follows the same treatment as under IAS 12. - Except to the extent that they relate to items excluded from headline earnings in the current or prior period(s). Х • Tax effects of items excluded from headline earnings are also excluded.

-.22 For the items marked with \ or #, $\Delta$ , or the previous version of the rule table from Circular 8/2007, Circular 3/2009, Circular 3/2012 or Circular 2/2013 is set out in Section J of this circular.
+.22 For the items marked with $\Delta$ , $\bigcirc$ or $\boxtimes$ the previous version of the rule table from Circular 3/2012, Circular 2/2013 or Circular 2/2015 is set out in Section J of this circular.